Chapter 8:

 ‘No. It makes you human.’

 The words landed in his chest like a soft punch.
 His magic shifted in response.
 Gentler in tone, but stronger in output.
-The barrier pulsed brighter, light spreading in a confident ring.
+The barrier pulsed brighter.
+Light spread in a confident ring.

-They moved on to the next pillar, their footsteps naturally falling in sync.
+They moved on to the next pillar.
+Their footsteps naturally fell in synchronicity.
 Twilight deepened above them, streaking the sky with indigo and warm gold.
 Birds settled into the treetops.
 Crickets began to test their evening chorus.
 The world around them faded into background.

 ‘How long have you worked in this shrine in particular?’
 Mutsuki asked.